ex-jedi/beginner-javascript-tutorials/README.md

   el.children;
   ```

-- Best to double check as it's not obvious from the names which ones include or ignore nodes
+- Best to double check as it's not obvious from the names which ones include or ignore nodes.

 ## Removing Elements